Jun 29, 2020

 - You Want to Customize Your Car : Some people just like to add extra features to their cars – like specialty tires.
 If you lease a vehicle, you have to remove any modifications or customizations you make to the car.

-Comparing The Pros And Cons Of Buying And Leasing
+What Are The Pros And Cons Of Financing Vs Leasing A Car?

-Here are some major comparison points to considering when weighing the pros and cons of leasing vs. buying a car:
+Here are some major comparison points to considering when weighing the pros and cons of leasing vs. financing a car :

-- Buying : When you buy a car with a loan – you fully own the car at the end of the loan agreement.
+- Financing : When you buy a car with a loan – you fully own the car at the end of the loan agreement.

 - Leasing : You do not own the car.
 You only have the right to drive the car.
 At the end of the lease agreement, you return the car to the leasing company.
 You also have the option to buy the car for the residual value stated in the contract.

-- Buying : You put as many kilometres on your car as you need to.
+- Financing : You put as many kilometres on your car as you need to.
 Remember – higher kilometres means lower resale value.

 - Leasing : You agree to a limit of kilometres for the duration of the lease.
 If you exceed the limit, you will pay a per kilometer fee for overages.